Fraud Blocker

 2. Commercial General Liability Insurance protects you and your business against claims for bodily or personal injuries, advertising liability, as well as property damage to third parties.
 This includes anything that arises from your operations or products or occurs on your business premises.

 3. Commercial Property Insurance provides coverage for physical loss or damage to your property and contents.
+Think: fires, break-ins, and the like.

 How Insurance Works For RMTs In Canada